| +Home | Museum | Wanted | Specs | Previous | Next |

 calculators, please read Steve Liebson's

-Osborne started showing his machine to many potential buyers, (including
+Osborne started showing his machine to a number of potential buyers, (including

 IBM, Hewlett Packard, and Monroe to name a few), but got no real interest